 Anything done cooly in life is done with confidence, and scaring a bear is no different.

 This is not true of grizzly bears, whose typical MO is more similar to “f&$k some s#%* up.”

-Remember that you (yes you) are a predator too, and if you act like it, that black bear gonna recognize it.
+Remember that you (yes, you) are a predator too, and if you act like it, that black bear gonna recognize it.
 Things that you can do to scare off a black bear are: make noise, look big, and throw things.

 Let’s take those step-by-step.

-Remember that bears that reside around humans are used to noise so it may take a lot of howling to make them uncomfortable.
-So cue the JLo and do not loose your nerve if you start shouting and the bear just looks at you*.
-Or runs ten steps then stop and looks back at you (like you’re really uncool or something).
+Remember that bears that reside around humans are used to noise, so it may take a lot of howling to make them uncomfortable.
+So cue the JLo, and do not lose your nerve if you start shouting and the bear just looks at you*.
+Or runs ten steps, then stop and looks back at you (like you’re really uncool or something).

 Pro tip: Being aggressive doesn’t have to mean screaming obscenities in a campground.
 Yell at it like a bad dog.
-Everyone knows how to yell at a bad dog, and if you start yelling dog things at it (Oh you know BETTER than that!!!) you’ll calm yourself down, which will help you think clearly, act intelligently, and…importantly, look cool.
+Everyone knows how to yell at a bad dog, and if you start yelling dog things at it (Oh, you know BETTER than that!!!) you’ll calm yourself down, which will help you think clearly, act intelligently, and…importantly, look cool.

-You can definitely wave your arms, raise up a jacket, etc, but don’t fret if you’re say, a small woman.
+You can definitely wave your arms, raise up a jacket, etc, but don’t fret if you’re, say, a small woman.
 I am also a small woman!
 And I’ve worked with a whole phalanx of women smaller than me that scare bears off all the time, by themselves, with just their voices.
 You got this.

 Throwing things has been a super effective way for me to get black bears going when yelling doesn’t cut it.
 And once again, don’t worry if you’re bad at throwing things because I am actually the worst at throwing things, and I’ve still scared bears off.

-It is always ok to remove yourself from a situation–and no you won’t look uncool for doing so.
+It is always ok to remove yourself from a situation–and no, you won’t look uncool for doing so.
 Tell your friends it was a baby grizzly and mama wasn’t far behind (I have heard people say that).
-They probably won’t know the difference anyway (unless they read my articles) and your secret is safe with me.
+They probably won’t know the difference anyway (unless they read my articles), and your secret is safe with me.
 At the end of the day, your safety should be your number one priority.

 There you have it.
-If you want to scare a black bear and look cool you must: know your enemy, survey your location, channel your inner Fonz (that’s still a cool reference), and then go buck wild.
+If you want to scare a black bear and look cool, you must: know your enemy, survey your location, channel your inner Fonz (that’s still a cool reference), and then go buck wild.